Charangr/lette-qa-assessment/Readme.md

 # QA  Distributed System Testing

+A brief overview of the architecture, along with a concise demonstration of the work and key scripts :-https://drive.google.com/file/d/14lWBLvqeA1tQednq5bThbb2Ldahhh1wN/view?usp=sharing

 ## Overview

 This project focuses on testing a distributed system by combining API testing, UI validation, data validation, and performance analysis.
 The objective is to understand how independent services behave together, identify inconsistencies, and validate system behavior under realistic scenarios.